thuml/AutoTimes/README.md

 ## Low-rank Adaption

-By further incorporating [LoRA](https://arxiv.org/abs/2106.09685), the token transition of LLMs can be better aligned to the time series modality with improved performance.
+By incorporating [LoRA](https://arxiv.org/abs/2106.09685), the token transition of LLMs can be better aligned to the time series modality with improved performance.

 <p align="center">
 <img src="./figures/lora.png" alt="" align=center />